kathirvelrajmohan/College-Grievance-Management-System/README.md

-# Integrated Web-Based Grievance Management System for Educational Institutions
+# Web-Based Grievance Management System for Educational Institutions

 This project is a web-based grievance management system designed for educational institutions.
 It allows students, staff, and college members to register complaints or grievances online, providing a platform for transparency and fairness.